Summary-Source Proposition-level Alignment: Task, Datasets and Supervised Baseline: Alignment Methods and Evaluation

 \subsection{Supervised Model}

-Inspired by common semantic similarity supervised models, this baseline is a binary classifier for alignment of span pairs, i.e., deciding whether the two given \infounit s align.
-For this, we utilize RoBERTa (fine-tuned on MNLI) to encode the input \infounit s, along with a feed-forward classification layer.
-We train this model (referred as ``\super$_{IU}$'') with the Pyramid-based dataset from \sect \ref{sec_pyrData}.
+This model is a binary classifier, deciding whether two given \infounit s align.
+We follow the standard usage of RoBERTa for paraphrasing tasks \citep{liu2019roberta}.
+Specifically, we take a RoBERTa encoder fine-tuned on MNLI and augment it with a new binary classification layer.
+This model is then further fine-tuned with our Pyramid-based dataset (\sect \ref{sec_pyrData}).
+We denote this model as ``\super'', for Supervised Propositional ALignment.

-All combinations of summary-document OIE pairs were optional for training, where OIE pairs with Jaccard similarity above a threshold of $t=0.25$ with respect to a Pyramid-based gold aligned span pair were considered as positive samples.
-The original Pyramid-based 19K span-alignments mentioned earlier yielded 23,979 OIE-based alignments, as some of the original spans did not match any OIE span beyond the threshold, and some matched several of OIE spans.
-For negative samples, we select pairs with BERT similarity score above 0.89 that are still not aligned, harvesting more delicate samples to tune the model on.
-In addition, for a summary OIE span that has an alignment in a certain document, all combinations with this OIE span in that document are also used as negative samples.
-Specifically, since our training dataset is based on alignments to extractive system summaries, only the relevant document sentences within those system summaries are considered.